Member Log In

 The role of behavior modification and lifestyle as well as the impact that ADHD has on emotional regulation and executive functioning are fairly new concepts.

-I did in my 20s go through a short season of rebellion and hating my parents for putting me on medicine.
+In my 20s I did go through a short season of rebellion and hating my parents for putting me on medicine.
 But with wisdom, age and perspective, I've come to see that my parents did what was best and I'm very appreciative that they made that decision for me.

 All that to say...